matteo65/Mizar64/README.md

 The tests are executed on
 - Linux mzpc2023 6.6.87.2-microsoft-standard-WSL2 #1 SMP PREEMPT_DYNAMIC Thu Jun  5 18:30:46 UTC 2025 x86_64 x86_64 x86_64 GNU/Linux

-The results of each test are available in the project's src/C/test directory.
+The reports of each test are available in the project's src/C/test directory.
 This table summarizes the results.

   n.| Tool               | Seed c      | Seed x      | Report          | Result